 Ferguson spent the next few months in various locations, including Mindanao, Cotabato, and Cagayen in the Philippine Islands.
 In November 1945 he was transferred to Japan and served as an occupying force in Yokahma.
 He remained in Japan for over two months before boarding the USS Gordon for transport back to the United States.
 Ferguson was honorably discharged from the U.S. Army February 3, 1946 at Fort Douglas, Utah.

 On February 13, 1946 Ferguson married Jean Hiatt.
 Later that year he enrolled at Utah State University and graduated in 1949.
 He accepted a job with Utah Mortgage & Loan Corporation at Logan, Utah where he worked until his retirement.
-Ferguson currently resides in Utah.
+Ferguson passed away on June 14, 2012 in Logan, Utah.

 Source: Ferguson, Edward A., "Reminiscences of War: The World War II Journal of Edward A. Ferguson," unpublished manuscript, 1995.